Tips to Improve Literacy

 - Practise your spellings.
 Sometimes, the spelling rules in English just don’t make sense or are really

-to learn the spellings.
+write' technique to check or learn the spellings.

 - Keep a log of new words that you learn, and try to use them in your own talk or writing.
 You will find